 ♦ Ref: 50.72258°N, 2.84052°W

 FIND FREQUENCY: ♦♦♦♦♦ – There are a lot of fossils to be found at Seatown, given the right conditions.
-Most of the ammonites that can be found within nodules on the foreshore, but these are actually softer than the surrounding matrix, so you cannot just split them using hammers or wide chisels – you need to use delicate chisels, rock etchers, air preparation tools or knifes to slowly remove the matrix at home.
+Most of the larger ammonites that can be found are within nodules but these are actually softer than the surrounding matrix, so you cannot just split them using hammers or wide chisels – you need to use delicate chisels, rock etchers, air preparation tools or knifes to slowly remove the matrix at home.
 However, ammonite keels and belemnites are plentiful on the beach and foreshore.

 CHILDREN: ♦♦♦♦ – Seatown is suitable for families, but if you are planning to take children, care should be used and they should be kept well away from the base of the cliff.
 These are extremely high, sheer and crumble all the time.
 Hard hats should be worn at all times.